-In addition, foreign resident capital gains withholding tax

-(FRCGW) obligations apply with respect to Australian properties valued over \$750,000 which are sold while an owner is nonresident.
+In addition, foreign resident capital gains withholding tax (FRCGW) obligations now apply with respect to all Australian properties (previously there was a \$750,000 minimum) which are sold while an owner is non-resident.
 A failure or inability to obtain a clearance or exemption in this area can result in the buyers of the property being required to withhold 12.5% of the purchase price and pay this directly to the ATO.
-If any refund is owed, then it can be reclaimed via a later Australian tax return.
+If any refund is owed, it will need to be later reclaimed later via an Australian tax return.